scholarslab/scholarslab.github.io/collections/_people/yasmin-mendoza.md

 roles:
 - LAMI FELLOW, 2021
 ---
-Yasmin Mendoza is a 2021 fellow in the Leadership Alliance Mellon Initiative.
+Yasmin Mendoza was a 2021 LAMI Fellow.